roderickvella/txtAwards/README.md

 [Whitepaper]()

 ## Release
 The release makes use of the Polygon Blockchain (Mainnet).
 You don't need to install anything since the project is compiled into a portable application.
 Educational institutions need some MATIC tokens to award students.
+For this application, MATIC is only used for gas (transaction) fees which is determined by the supply and demand of the Polygon network.
 MATIC can be purchased from a cryptocurrency exchange such as coinbase.com.

 System makes use of the following endpoints:
  - Infura https://www.infura.io/